ChrisToumanian/juno-perijove-tools/README.md

 ![Dashboard screenshot](dashboard-screenshot.jpg)

 # Installation and Requirements
 Juno Perijove Tools works with Python 3 and later.
 Juno dashboard requires the python module curses to run.
-If it is not installed use the coomand:
+If it is not installed run this command:

 ```pip install curses```